 There are countless benefits to taking a gap year.
 Surveys from gap year participants have shown that most students report a significant improvement in their cultural awareness, communication skills, and self-direction.
 Nearly 100 percent of respondents said that their gap year experience helped them interact with people from backgrounds different from their own.
 Looking toward the future, they also felt their gap year provided a competitive advantage when applying to college and/or jobs, influenced their course of study or career of choice, and inspired them to volunteer more.

 We would argue the opposite is true.
 This program has so many parts that will prepare your child for your success at college.
-Built-in workshops and sessions cover everything from study skills and time management to stress reduction and communication.
+Built-in workshops and sessions will actually provide your child with 12 college credits from the University of South Florida to transfer to their school of choice.
 Surveys of past Gap Year participants show they even earn higher grades than typical undergraduates.

 Health & Safety | COVID Info